-Some common idioms require that finalization not occur until somewhat after the object becomes unreachable.11 As in Java[13], we require programmer support in these case.
-To facilitate this, we provide the function template <class T> void delay_finalization(T x);

-to ensure that x may not be enqueued for finalization until the call completes.
+Some common idioms require that finalization not occur until somewhat after the object becomes unreachable.15 As in Java[14], we require programmer support in these case.
+To facilitate this, we provide the function to ensure that x may not be enqueued for finalization until the call completes.
 (In a multi-threaded environment, it also ensures memory visibility of prior actions to finalization actions.)